 What does it do?
 Its function is to maintain the corpus luteum, the endocrine gland inside the ovary that secretes the hormones progesterone and estrogen during the first trimester of pregnancy.

 It can be detected throughout pregnancy, but at levels that vary widely.
 For example, during the first eight weeks of pregnancy, it will double every 48 hours.
 It then peaks between the 7th and 12th weeks of pregnancy.
-Then, around the 4th month of pregnancy, the level drops until the end of the pregnancy, disappearing completely after l.
+Then, around the 4th month of pregnancy, the rate drops until the end of the pregnancy, disappearing completely after delivery.

-In very rare cases, beta-hCG can be secreted by men or women suffering from pathologies such as ovarian or testicular tumors l.
-In such rare cases, a pregnancy test can sbe positive in a man.
+In rare cases, beta-hCG can be secreted by men or women suffering from pathologies such as ovarian or testicular tumors.
+In such rare cases, a pregnancy test may be positive in a man.

 When should I take a pregnancy test?

-The timing of your pregnancy test is very important.
-If you do it too early, the products may show a negative result while a pregnancy is developing.
+The timing of a pregnancy test is very important.
+If you do it too early, the products may show a negative result, even though a pregnancy is developing.

-It should be borne in mind that, like l, the hCG hormone is secreted around the 9th day after fertilization, and at a low level.
+Bear in mind that the hCG hormone is secreted at a low level around the 9th day after fertilization.

-We advise you to take a urine pregnancy test on the expected date of periods or a few days after the expected date of your periods, i.e. a few days late to avoid a false-negative result.
+We advise you to take a urine pregnancy test on the expected date of your period or a few days after your expected period, i.e. a few days late to avoid a false-negative result.

-For women who don't have regular cycles, wait 3 weeks after risky sexual intercourse to take your pregnancy test.
+For women who don't have regular cycles, wait until 3 weeks after the high-risk intercourse to take your pregnancy test.

 What about the reliability of pregnancy tests?

 The reliability of pregnancy tests depends on several factors.
-It should be noted that 10-20% of women with irregular irregular cycles will not be able to detect their pregnancy if they take the test on the first day of delay periods.
+It should be noted that 10-20% of women who have irregular cycles will not be able to detect their pregnancy if they take the test on the first day of late menstruation.

-There are different types of pregnancy test, some of which are early tests that can be used before the expected date of periods.
-But it's important to bear in mind that if your test is taken too early, the chances of it being unreliable and of false negatives are higher.
+There are different types of pregnancy test, some of which are early tests that can be used before the expected date of menstruation.
+But it's important to bear in mind that if your test is taken too early, the chances of it being unreliable and the risk of false negatives are higher.

 Pregnancy tests have different sensitivities.
 The most reliable are those with a sensitivity threshold of 40 to 50 IU of hormones per liter.
-The earliest tests, which can detect pregnancy 3 days before the presumed date of periods, detect at a threshold of 25 IU.
+The earliest tests, which detect pregnancy 3 days before the expected date of menstruation, detect at a threshold of 25 IU.

 False positive" risk

 The risk of a false positive is minimal.
 In fact, if your test shows you're pregnant, it's virtually impossible that you're not.
-However, in very rare cases involving certain pathologies such as ovarian cysts, miscarriage, abortion, ectopic pregnancy or the use of medication containing the hCG hormone, it is possible to display a false positive.
+However, in very rare cases involving certain pathologies such as ovarian cysts, miscarriage, abortion, ectopic pregnancy or taking medication containing the hCG hormone, it is possible to display a false positive.

-If your test is positive, it means you're pregnant.
+If your test is positive, this means you are pregnant.
 To confirm these results, visit a health professional (gynecologist) to have a blood test prescribed to confirm your pregnancy.
 In fact, blood pregnancy tests are 100% reliable, and can also be used to date (approximately) the start of pregnancy , thanks to a precise measurement of hormone levels.
 The answer is known within 24 hours.

 Conversely, the risk of false negatives is higher.
 Even if today's pregnancy tests are over 99% reliable, there's always a degree of uncertainty.
 This is particularly the case if you take the test too early, and the hCG hormone is not sufficiently present to be detected by a test.

-If your test is negative but you still think you're pregnant, you can retest every 5 days.
-We also recommend that you consult a doctor if your doubts persist despite the repeat test, or if you have any questions.
+If your test is negative but you still think you're pregnant, you can repeat the test every 5 days.
+We also recommend that you consult a doctor if your doubts persist despite the retest, or if you have any questions.

-Where can I get a urine pregnancy test?
+Where can I buy a urine pregnancy test?

-Urine pregnancy tests are sold in pharmacies for around 5 euros, depending on the brand.
+Urine pregnancy tests are sold in pharmacies, at around 5 euros, depending on the brand.
 You can also buy some tests in supermarkets.
-Lhe advantage of using a pharmacy is that you benefit from the advice of your pharmacist.
+The advantage of using a pharmacy is that you benefit from the advice of your pharmacist.
 Several brands are available: Exacto, Clearblue, Suretest, Arrow, Predictor and private labels.

 How do I use a urine pregnancy test?